cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 Make sure you have all you need before proceeding:

-* You understand the concepts of [queries](../2-main-concepts/queries.md), and [Protobuf](../2-main-concepts/protobuf.md).
+* You understand the concepts of [queries](../2-main-concepts/queries.md) and [Protobuf](../2-main-concepts/protobuf.md).
 * You have Go installed.
-* The checkers blockchain codebase up to gas metering.
-You can get there by following the [previous steps](./gas-meter.md) or checking out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/gas-meter).
+* You have the checkers blockchain codebase up to gas metering.
+If not, follow the [previous steps](./gas-meter.md) or check out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/gas-meter).

 </HighlightBox>